How to Open a Bank Account in the UK: The Easy Way 2026

 You can open a bank account online in the UK if you choose an expat account with a high minimum balance, or if you’re already a UK resident with a biometric residence card.
 If you don’t have these documents or funds to hand, you may want to look at specialist non-bank alternatives like Wise and Revolut which offer digital accounts you can open from home, which can hold and exchange Australian dollars alongside pounds.

-Can I open a bank account in the UK before landing?
+Can I open a UK bank account from overseas, before landing?

 If you want to get all set up before you even arrive in the UK you can easily open an online GBP account from a specialist service like Wise or Revolut, to hold and manage multiple currencies all in one account.